- 2 pounds small firm eggplants, preferably 6 to 8 ounces each

-2 cups Tomato sauce, or other light flavorful tomato sauce
+- 2 cups Marinara Sauce or Tomato Sauce or other light flavorful tomato sauce

-4 pickled peperoncini, Tuscan-style, drained, stemmed, and thinly sliced
+- 4 Tuscan-style pickled pepperoncini, drained, stemmed, and thinly sliced (about ¼ cup)

 Meanwhile, arrange a rack in the middle of the oven, and heat to 400 degrees F.

 Put the tomato sauce in a bowl, and stir in the olives, sliced pepperoncini capers, and basil.
-Spread about 1/2 cup of the sauce over the bottom of the baking dish.
-Lay in half the eggplant slices in a single layer, overlapping if necessary.
-Drop spoonfuls of tomato sauce, another 1/2 cup total, on top of the eggplant layer, and sprinkle over it half the grated cheese.
+Spread about ½ cup of the sauce over the bottom of the baking dish.
+Lay in half the eggplant slices in a sinlge layer, overlapping if necessary.
+Drop spoonfuls of tomato sauce, another ½ cup total, on top of the eggplant layer, and sprinkle over it half the grated cheese.
 Lay in the remaining eggplant rounds in an even layer, spoon and spread the remaining sauce over them, and scatter the rest of the cheese all over the top.

 Tent the baking dish with a sheet of heavy aluminum foil, arching it so it doesn’t touch the crumb topping, and pressing it against the sides.
 Set the dish on the baking sheet, place in the oven, and bake for 45 minutes, until the juices are bubbling actively.
 Remove the foil, and continue baking for another 15 minutes or so, until the cheese topping is golden brown and eggplant is caramelized on the edges yet tender and easily pierced with the tip of knife.